LookBfrYouX/Wasteless/Epic Proposal.md

 or by inputting a barcode number (EAN-13) manually.
 This is so that I can quickly add products and their nutritional information

+AC1: Business Administrators can scan EAN-13 barcodes (either by uploading an image or from a live camera).

+AC2: The EAN-13 number can be used by the Food API to add products (from EU1).

+AC3: The Business Administrator can also manually type in the EAN-13.

+AC4: On a successful scan, the EAN-13 number is applied to the barcode text field.

+AC5: After a successful scan I can manually override the EAN-13 text field.

+AC6: The cameras image should not display on page load.There is a button to activate the device's camera.

 ## API changes

 ### EU1 Products with nutrition facts

 */businesses/{id}/products, /businesses/{id}/inventory, /businesses/{id}/listings*:
-This endpoint may include these additions
+This endpoint may include these additions:

-- Known allergens: Gluten free, Dairy free
+- Dietary Requirements: Gluten free, Dairy free, Vegan, Vegetarian
-- Certifications: Vegan, Vegetarian, Plant based
-- Nutrition score: From A (good) to E (bad)
+- [Nutri-score](https://en.wikipedia.org/wiki/Nutri-Score): From A (good) to E (bad)
+- [NOVA group](https://world.openfoodfacts.org/nova): From group 1 to group 4
 - Nutrition facts: Energy, Fat (Saturated fat), Carbohydrates (Sugars), Salt (Sodium), Proteins
-- Ingredients: Plain text

 ### EU2 Search sale listings by nutrition facts

 *listings/search*:
-This endpoint may include these additions
+This endpoint may include these additions:

+- Filter for Dietary Requirements
-- Filter for allergens
+- Filter for Nutri-score
-- Filter for certifications
+- Filter for NOVA group
 - Sort by nutrition facts